microbit-matt-hillsdon/keyosd/README.md

 You can:

 - Integrate it in your app (e.g. via a feature flag)
-- For ad hoc testing, use a bookmarklet to run it in a page you don't control
+- For ad hoc testing, use a bookmarklet to run it in a page you don't control (but you might hit [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) errors)

 Bookmarklet: